yohasebe/monadic-chat-cli/README.md

 **save and load**

 The conversation history (messages by both User and GPT, and metadata in `research` mode) can be saved as a JSON file in a specified path.
-Note that the saved file can only be read by the same application that saved it.
+Note that the saved file can only be read by the same application that saved it in the `research` mode.

 **clear/clean**